Armin865/Project1/ConsoleApp2/README.md

    - Find the right directory to open and save the excel file.
    - Learn Sql Server Compact.
    - Learn Microsoft.Data.SqlServerCe class.
+   - Create DTO object that contains all the first name and last name.
 # New American Business Association